sasajo/polyapi-java/README.md

 These features will be added in the future releases.

 ## Changelog
+### v0.6.0
+- Removed add-server-function MOJO.
+Now only deploy-functions is allowed.
+- Removed add-client-function MOJO.
+Now only deploy-functions is allowed.
+- Added functions parameter to deploy-functions.
 ### v0.5.0
 - Changed packages of generated classes to avoid classes with the same name and package but different attributes to override each other.
 - Changed names of schema generated classes to use the schema title.